 The contents of the sumps will be removed, containerized, sampled, tested, and securely stored, in compliance with the Hazardous Waste Rules until properly disposed.
-Concrete sump walls, floor, and wood in proximity to the sump will be cleaned/decontaminated, and/or properly characterized and disposed of in accordance with the Solid Waste Rules and Hazardous Waste Rules, as appropriate.
+Concrete sump walls, floor, and wood in proximity to the sump, and sump vent materials will be cleaned/decontaminated, and/or properly characterized and disposed of in accordance with the Solid Waste Rules and Hazardous Waste Rules, as appropriate.